saminiir/saminiir.github.io/_drafts/2016-0x-xx-lets-code-tcp-ip-stack-4-tcp-data-flow.markdown

 The address 10.0.0.4 (host A) initiates a connection from port 12000 to host 10.0.0.5 (host B) listening on port 8000.

-After the three-way handshake, connection is established and their internal TCP socket state is set to `ESTABLISHED`.
+After the three-way handshake, the connection is established and their internal TCP socket state is set to `ESTABLISHED`.
 Initial sequence numbers are 1525252 for A, and 825056904 for B.

 {% highlight bash %}
 IP 10.0.0.4.12000 > 10.0.0.5.8000: Flags [P.], seq 1:18, ack 1, win 29200, length 17